Characterizing closed curves on Riemann surfaces via homology groups of coverings: Distinguishing closed curves

 \begin{proof}The case when a power of one curve is homotopic to a power of the other can be treated as in the proof of Theorem~\ref{separation}.
 Let us then assume that no power of one curve is homotopic to a power of the other.

-By Lemma~\ref{closed curve}, there is a finite index normal subgroup $L$ of $\Pi_{g,n}$ of index a power of $p$ such that each component of the pull-backs of $\alpha$ and $\beta$ to $S_L$ is homotopic to a power of a simple closed curve.
-Since no power of $\alpha$ is homotopic to a power of $\beta$, all components of the pull-backs of $\alpha$ and $\beta$ to $S_L$ are two by two non-homotopic.
+By Theorem~\ref{closed curve}, there is a $p$-open normal subgroup $L$ of $\Pi_{g,n}$ such that each component of the pull-backs of $\alpha$ and $\beta$ to $S_L$ is homotopic to a power of a simple closed curve.
+Since no power of $\alpha$ is homotopic to a power of $\beta$, all components of the pull-backs of $\alpha$ and $\beta$ to $S_L$ are pairwise non-homotopic.